I’m a designer, green builder, maker, teacher, entrepreneur, and community activist.

 Local sustainability is kind of my thing.
 With a team of twelve, I helped to launch the Transition movement in Albuquerque to work on local resilience projects.
 Rob Hopkins’ Transition Handbook gave me a brilliant new word for what Old School does: “reskilling.”
 I love it.
 Through Transition I’ve learned so much and become a big advocate for localism in all its forms.
 I was one of the early members of AFLEP advocating for public banks, I organized a panel on Relocalizing the Economy, and developed a workshop on Disaster Preparedness & Community Resilience that I’ve given at climate conferences and events.

-I also spend good chunks of time doing local organizing work with the amazing people of Urban ABQ, Mi ABQ, and OLÉ on events and projects such as ABQ CiQlovia, two mayoral candidate forums, a citywide summit, and campaigns for paid sick leave and democracy dollars.
+I’ve also spent good chunks of time doing local organizing work with amazing people of Urban ABQ, Mi ABQ, and OLÉ on events and projects such as ABQ CiQlovia, two mayoral candidate forums, a citywide summit, and campaigns for workers right’s like paid sick leave, and for election reform like democracy dollars.

-As for my “day job”, I’m working freelance in graphic design and communications with clients such as the Desert Oasis Teaching Garden, CivNet, Young Women United, and the City of Albuquerque Corridors initiative.
+For my day job, I do freelance work in graphic design and communications with clients such as the Desert Oasis Teaching Garden, CivNet, Young Women United, and the City of Albuquerque Corridors initiative.
+Recently I’ve done graphics and digital communications for some local progressive political campaigns, including Maurreen Skowran for Albuquerque City Council, No Corporate Democrats 2020, and the New Mexico Working Families Party.

-Thanks for visiting.
-I hope to add more work samples to this website soon.
+Thanks so much for visiting!
+I need to update this website and my work samples, but clients always come first!
 You can contact me at firstname.lastname@example.org or via social media at the links below.